 Driving up from Moûtiers to Courchevel Moriond reveals just how much things have changed since our previous visit, with lower villages having benefitted noticeably by association with blue-chip Courchevel (formerly Courchevel 1850).
 Courchevel Moriond follows suit, and keeps its ski credentials largely hidden from those passing through en-route for the topmost spot.

 Skiing from Courchevel Moriond, whether you’re a day-visitor or planning to stay, means getting to know the Cimes Blanches public car park – initially a slightly bewildering experience, for which the payback is great convenience, since there’s direct access to the lift pass office and ski lifts on the front-de-neige (shown above).
-For us the even better news is that there’s also direct access to our apartment accommodation at the adjoining Hotel Les Cimes Blanches, (now the completely refurbished Fahrenheit Seven apartments).
+For us the even better news is that there’s also direct access to our accommodation at the Hotel Les Cimes Blanches, (now the completely refurbished Fahrenheit Seven apartments).
 That’s just as well, since parking, like most things here, doesn’t come cheap.

 Setting off from Courchevel Moriond

 After picking up our lift passes we hop into one of the cabins of the adjoining Ariondaz high-speed gondola lift.
 Updated for the 2017/18 season, Ariondaz is now an ultra-modern, high-speed 8-seater lift.
 The haul up to Mont Bel-Air (2052m) gives us a useful overview of things on this side of the mountain, passing between mostly gentle, green-graded terrain before climbing more steeply, as green runs give way to blue and then red grading.